BR Verkehr: Program

-BR Verkehr sends as offer of the Bayerischer Rundfunk over the DAB + net.
+BR Verkehr broadcasts as part of the Bayerischer Rundfunk over their DAB+ platforms.
 The program consists almost entirely of traffic information received by the BR traffic department from police, ADAC or other media.
 All traffic information and messages are given to a so-called speech synthesis system.
 The result is a female computer-generated voice that reads out the messages and info.
-An active moderation does not take place.
+An active hosting does not take place.